girip11/python_learning/python3_absolute_beginners/chapter_6_functions.md

 print(url_creator("mydomain.com", 8000))
 ```

-**NOTE**: Closures are late binding.
+**NOTE**: **Closures are late binding**.
 This means the value of the variable in the enclosed scope is looked up and substituted only when the closure is called.
 This behavior is same for lambdas as well as functions

 ```Python
 # In the enclosed scope of the lambda, the value of i is stored as 10